konflux-ci/integration-service/docs/snapshot-controller.md

   %%%%%%%%%%%%%%%%%%%%%%% Drawing EnsureGlobalCandidateImageUpdated() function

   %% Node definitions
-  ensure2(Process further if: Component is not nil & <br>Snapshot testing succeeded & <br>Snapshot was not created by <br>PAC Pull Request Event & <br> Snapshot wasn't added to Global Candidate List) update_container_image("<b>Update</b> the '.spec.containerImage' field of the given <br>component with the latest value, taken from <br>given Snapshot's .spec.components[x].containerImage field") update_last_built_commit("<b>Update</b> the '.status.lastBuiltCommit' field of the given <br>component with the latest value, taken from <br>given Snapshot's .spec.components[x].source.git.revision field") mark_snapshot_added_to_GCL(<b>Mark</b> the Snapshot as AddedToGlobalCandidateList)
+  ensure2(Process further if: Component is not nil & <br>Snapshot was not created by <br>PAC Pull Request Event & <br> Snapshot wasn't added to Global Candidate List) update_container_image("<b>Update</b> the '.spec.containerImage' field of the given <br>component with the latest value, taken from <br>given Snapshot's .spec.components[x].containerImage field") update_last_built_commit("<b>Update</b> the '.status.lastBuiltCommit' field of the given <br>component with the latest value, taken from <br>given Snapshot's .spec.components[x].source.git.revision field") mark_snapshot_added_to_GCL(<b>Mark</b> the Snapshot as AddedToGlobalCandidateList)